Leaders' Council (United Kingdom)

-The Local Government Leaders' Council or simply the Leaders' Council is a forum in the United Kingdom that brings together the Secretary of State for Housing, Communities and Local Government, other ministers in the UK government, and leaders of representative bodies of local government.
+The Leaders' Council is a forum in the United Kingdom that brings together the Secretary of State for Housing, Communities and Local Government, other ministers in the UK government, and leaders of representative bodies of local government based in England.

 Purpose

 The council aims to be a "regular forum for the key sector representatives to discuss strategic questions impacting local government, to share key and evolving challenges, and co-design solutions".

 The English Devolution White Paper published on 16 December 2024 states that the council "… [brings] together a representative group of local authority leaders with the Deputy Prime Minister and other ministers so that local leaders have a seat at the table in government and policy solutions can be co-designed with local government."

 Members

 Organisations represented on the council include the Local Government Association, Special Interest Group of Municipal Authorities, Core Cities Group, Key Cities, County Councils Network, District Councils' Network, and London Councils.

-Most members of the council represent only local government in England, but a small number also represent cities in Northern Ireland, Scotland and Wales.
-The main local government representative bodies of Northern Ireland, Scotland and Wales are not represented on the council.
+Most members of the council represent only local government in England.
+Although the Core Cities Group and Key Cities also cover other UK cities, the main local government representative bodies of Northern Ireland, Scotland and Wales are not represented on the council.
+The council's meetings in 2024 and 2025 are centred on child education, local government, housing and health in England and English devolution.

 As of October 2024, the membership of the council is as follows: